clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 Thermal management
 ******************

-`thermald`_ is a Linux thermal management daemon used to prevent the overheating of platforms.
-When temperature thresholds are exceeded, thermald forces a C-state by inserting CPU sleep cycles and adjusts available cooling methods.
+`thermald`_ is a Linux thermal management daemon used to prevent platforms from overheating. :command:`thermald` forces a C-state by inserting CPU sleep cycles and adjusting any  available cooling methods.
 This can be especially desirable for laptops.

-By default, thermald is disabled in |CL| and starts automatically if battery power is detected. thermald can be manually enabled using the systemd service by running the command:
+:command:`thermald` is disabled by default in |CL| and starts automatically if it detects battery power.
+Enable :command:`thermald` manually by using the systemd service by running the command:

 .. code-block:: bash